 About me

-I am a third-year Ph.D. student in the WILLOW team at Inria Paris (Department of Computer Science at École Normale Supérieure de Paris), under the supervision of Justin Carpentier (Inria & ENS Paris) and Nicolas Perrin-Gilbert (ISIR at Sorbonne University).
+I am a third-year Ph.D. student in the WILLOW team at Inria Paris and the Computer Science Department of École Normale Supérieure (ENS).
+I am advised by Justin Carpentier (Inria & ENS Paris) and Nicolas Perrin-Gilbert (ISIR, Sorbonne University).